Johnny Robinson (safety): Professional playing career

 In 1960, Robinson was selected by the Dallas Texans (who later became the Kansas City Chiefs) in the first round of the 1960 AFL draft, and selected third overall by the Detroit Lions in the 1960 NFL draft.
 He chose the Texans.
 In his third season, the Texans won the 1962 AFL title with a 20–17 double-overtime victory over the two-time defending AFL champion Houston Oilers in the longest professional football league championship game ever played.
 Robinson had two interceptions.
 The dramatic game was watched by millions on television, and played an important part in creating the grounds for an AFL-NFL merger.

 Robinson played in the first Super Bowl in early 1967, a loss to the Green Bay Packers in which Robinson had 9 tackles.
 Three years later in Super Bowl IV, the underdog Chiefs decisively defeated the Minnesota Vikings, 23–7.
 Robinson played that game with three broken ribs he received in the previous game, and took novocaine injections to dull the pain for the Super Bowl.
 Late in the first half, he picked up a Minnesota fumble, and made an interception in the second half to help seal the win.

 During his first two years in the AFL, Robinson played flanker on offense, rushing for 658 yards on 150 carries and had 1,228 receiving yards on 77 receptions, and fifteen touchdowns.
 Texans coach Hank Stram moved Robinson to safety after his second year, and he continued as a standout for ten of his twelve years.

 His last game came on Christmas Day 1971, when the Chiefs lost to the Miami Dolphins 24–27 after 22 minutes and forty seconds of overtime.
 Robinson suffered a career-ending injury that game, which remains the longest game in NFL history, as of 2024, and the last NFL game in Municipal Stadium.
 Robinson thus played in the sport's longest championship game in 1962, and in its absolute longest game, each game closing out professional football in its respective stadium.

 After twelve seasons with the same franchise, Robinson retired at age 33 in July 1972, prior to training camp.

 Legacy

-Robinson was a seven-time first-team All-Pro and three-time second-team All-Pro selection.
+Robinson was a five-time first-team All-AFL selection (1965, 1966, 1967, 1968, 1969), one-time first-team NFL All-Pro selection (1970), and one-time second-team All-AFL selection (1963).
+The Sporting News named him first-team All-AFC in 1971.
 He is a member of the All-time All-AFL Team and one of only 20 players who were in the AFL for its entire ten-year existence.
 He is one of only three players (with Hall of Famers Jim Otto and Ron Mix) who were on the All-AFL first-team and the combined AFL/NFL All-Decade Team for the 1960s.